 As a graduate of the Department of Communication and Rhetorical Studies, you will acquire skills and knowledge that managers increasingly value as a top priority.

 The ability to communicate clearly, effectively, critically, and persuasively transcends job titles, positioning you well for any number of careers and giving you added flexibility as your career choices evolve and new opportunities emerge.
 Our graduates work as public relations directors, advertising executives, real estate developers, journalists, public policymakers, lawyers, educators, and corporate managers, among many other professions.
 And CRS alumni and other visiting speakers regularly visit campus to share their experiences and advice with students and assist with internship opportunities.

-Syracuse University's Center for Career Services will also play an important role in preparing you for your job search by helping you identify your strengths, offering workshops on critical job-hunting skills, and providing one-on-one counseling and strategy sessions.
+Syracuse University's Career Services will also play an important role in preparing you for your job search by helping you identify your strengths, offering workshops on critical job-hunting skills, and providing one-on-one counseling and strategy sessions.
 The center also has an internship program that can help place you with a local or national business or organization in a position relevant to your interests.

 Each area of interest listed below demonstrates how your CRS degree can be tailored to prepare you for a particular career or profession.
 Dual majors and related minors at SU are also suggested.